 Address: 6b Cửa Đông, Hàng Bồ, Hoàn Kiếm, Hà Nội 100000, Vietnam

-Get your pho fix at Spicy Pho Bay where you have the delectable option of medium-rare beef slices.
+The last thing on our Northern Vietnam itinerary — getting our pho fix at Spicy Pho Bay where there’s the delectable option of medium-rare beef slices.
 Though if you really want them medium-rare, you will probably have to dig in as soon as it arrives.

-One thing that sets this pho apart from the others is the tangy chili.
-Likened to Singapore’s chicken rice chili, the combination of the broth with chilli leaves you craving for more.
+One thing that sets this pho apart from the others is the tangy chilli.
+Likened to Singapore’s chicken rice chilli, the combination of the broth with chilli leaves you craving for more.
 Another item on the menu that made us return for a second visit is the mixed fried rice.

-This huge plate of carbs is so unsparingly prepared, you’ll find a burst of ingredients in every bite.
+This huge plate of carbs is so unsparingly prepared that you’ll find a burst of ingredients in every bite.
 Doesn’t help with all that juicy lap cheong (chinese sausage) staring right at you.

 Address: 1a Đặng Thai Mai, Quảng An, Tây Hồ, Hà Nội, Vietnam

-Before embarking on your epic adventure, get a 4G data SIM Card (~S$8.75), which packs 60GB of data for up to 30 days (limited to 2GB a day).
+Connection: Get a 4G data SIM Card (~S$9), which packs 60GB of data for up to 30 days (limited to 2GB a day).
+Alternatively, a 4G unlimited wifi device costs ~S$6.59/day and connects up to five devices!

 Accommodation in Hanoi: Cheers Hostel